MIC-DKFZ/nnUNet/documentation/pretraining_and_finetuning.md

 ## Intro

-So far nnU-net only supports supervised pre-training meaning that you train a regular nnU-Net on some source dataset and then use the final network weights as initialization for your target dataset.
+So far nnU-Net only supports supervised pre-training, meaning that you train a regular nnU-Net on some source dataset and then use the final network weights as initialization for your target dataset.

 As a reminder, many training hyperparameters such as patch size and network topology differ between datasets as a result of the automated dataset analysis and experiment planning nnU-Net is known for.
-So out of the box, it is not possible to simply take the network weights from some dataset and then reuse them for another.
+So, out of the box, it is not possible to simply take the network weights from some dataset and then reuse them for another.

 Consequently, the plans need to be aligned between the two tasks.
-In this readme we show how this can be achieved and how the resulting weights can then be used for initialization.
+In this README we show how this can be achieved and how the resulting weights can then be used for initialization.

 ### Terminology

-Throughout this readme we use the following terminology:
+Throughout this README we use the following terminology:

 - `source dataset` is the dataset you intend to run the pretraining on
 - `target dataset` is the dataset you are interested in; the one you wish to fine tune on